simskberna/java-sboot-sleague-app-backend/README.md

-# NWSL App Backend - Spring Boot API
+# Soccer League App Backend - Spring Boot API

 ## Overview

-Welcome to the NWSL App Backend!
+Welcome to the Soccer League App Backend!
 This is a RESTful API developed with **Spring Boot** and powered by **PostgreSQL** as the backend database.
 Our API supports essential CRUD operations—Create, Read, Update, and Delete—facilitating seamless interaction with player data.

 ### Features